henrykdz/Sovereign-Hybrid-Document-Processor-Editor/README.md

 <h2 id="background">📖 The Story Behind FlowShift</h2>

-This software was born from **personal necessity**.
+This software was born from personal necessity.
 For over 26 years, the architect fought against an undiagnosed spinal condition (C1/C2) that was repeatedly dismissed by doctors.
-While his body failed, code became distraction, therapy, and finally **passion**.
+When his body couldn't, his mind did, code became distraction, therapy, and finally passion.

 **FlowShift** is the result – a tool that creates **order when life becomes chaotic**.
 It is a conscious counter-design to the bloated software industry: **lean, precise, and sovereign**.